 Lumit™ Dx SARS-CoV-2 Immunoassay

-A qualitative in vitro diagnostic test intended for the detection of antibodies to SARS-CoV-2 in serum or plasma.
+A qualitative in vitro diagnostic test intended for the detection of antibodies to SARS-CoV-2.

-This test has not been reviewed by the FDA and is only available in the U.S.
+CE-marked in Europe and the U.K. This test has not been reviewed by the FDA in the U.S.

 Lumit™ Immunoassay Labeling Kit and Detection Reagents